 If your camper is articulating anxiety about camp, there is usually a specific concern underneath general complaints.

 For example, “camp is dirty and full of bugs” may be a real concern about maintaining hygiene or finding a spider in the bunk.
-Talk out your camper’s plan for packing adequate hygiene supply and assure them of the chance to shower daily.
+Talk out your camper’s plan for packing adequate hygiene supplies and assure them of the chance to shower daily.
 Talk about the importance of making a bed (yes, really) in a camp environment to keep critters out – maybe even practice making a bed tightly at home!

 A complaint like “no one will like me” or “everyone there sucks” may be masking a real concern about fitting in, making friends, or being left out.
 We facilitate get-to-know-you activities and keep a close eye on bullying or exclusionary behavior.
-Some campers come prepared with pre-made friendship bracelets, knock-knock jokes, magic tricks or hair-braiding skills that make it even easier to connect with others.
-There is no clearer path to making friends than being a friend – being kind, helping others, and respect for the space and needs of others always goes a long way.
+Some campers come prepared with pre-made friendship bracelets, knock-knock jokes, magic tricks, or hair-braiding skills that make it even easier to connect with others.
+There is no clearer path to making friends than being a friend – being kind, helping others, and having respect for the space and needs of others always goes a long way.

 If your child manages a chronic illness or is recovering from an injury, they may be concerned about exacerbation at camp, or being left out of their favorite activities.
-We have welcomed campers with limited mobility, insulin-dependent diabetes, freshly installed braces and more – and seen them exceed their own expectations every time.
+We have welcomed campers with limited mobility, insulin-dependent diabetes, freshly installed braces, and more – and seen them exceed their own expectations every time.
 Assure them that they’ll have the support they need and the independence they crave.
 Take some time to supervise independent practice of the skills your camper will need to manage their own health at camp and throughout their life: including asking for help!

-If your child has expressed concern for the amount of walking or “never getting enough sleep,” incorporating some walks or hikes to your routine at home may boost their confidence.
+If your child has expressed concern about the amount of walking or “never getting enough sleep,” incorporating some walks or hikes to your routine at home may boost their confidence.
 Practicing sleeping with a soft eye mask or earplugs at home will make those tools far more useful at camp.

 All that to say, there is no better cure for fear than preparation.
 If your child seems down about their time at camp, talk to them – see what’s really worrying them.
 Every aspect of camp is prepared for on our end – but that’s a lot to ask of a young person to believe – and we strongly encourage practicing camp skills at home.